hongweilibran/DALM/README.md

 ```
 model.py
 ```
 where the 3D and 2D image features are fused in one network and trained in an end-to-end manner.
+We also provide the codes of different fusion strategies if you wish to compare them.

+## How to train the network?
+First, you will need to prepare your dataset.